There is an option now on your profile page

 - This was said to have happened to AKIRA in the manga series.

 - In Naruto, the Ten Tails is this, although when the Sage of Six Paths separated it into the nine bijuu, they were all given minds.
-Late in the series, After Obito becomes the Ten Tails jinchuriki, the sheer power rips his psyche into pieces, to the extent that he can't even recognize his own name.
+Late in the series, after Obito becomes the Ten Tails jinchuriki, the sheer power rips his psyche into pieces, to the extent that he can't even recognize his own name.
 However, thanks to a twisted version of The Power of Love for his lost crush, Rin, he is able to muster up the willpower to overcome this and recover his intelligence.
+Notably, the same thing doesn't happen to Madara when he becomes the Ten Tails jinchuriki for some reason.

 - In one Doctor Strange arc, Strange destroyed a primordial entity of Chaos by assuming its power—and then killing himself.
 This led to him briefly becoming an all-powerful transcendent being with no ego or identity.
 Ironically, it was one of Strange's old enemies who dragged him back into the "illusion" of self.